askplatypus/PPP-WebUI/README.md

 Create a `config.js` file in the root folder of the repository with as content:
 ```
 window.config = {
-	pppCoreUrl: 'FULL URL OF YOUR INSTALL OF THE CORE PPP MODULE'
+	pppCoreUrl: 'FULL URL OF YOUR INSTALL OF THE CORE PPP MODULE',
+	pppLoggerUrl: 'FULL URL OF YOUR INSTALL OF THE LOGGER PPP MODULE'
 }
 ```